 Advantages of More Cards

 Here are some advantages of having multiple credit cards:

-- If you have a stolen or lost credit card, having a second card available can help since it can take several days to receive a replacement card.
+- If you have a stolen or lost credit card, having a second card available can help since receiving a replacement card can take several days.

 - You can have a credit card strictly for shopping online, which can help you track your spending.

-- When traveling, having multiple cards will allow you to have a backup card if your primary credit card is not accepted at your destination.
+- When traveling, having multiple cards will allow you to have a backup card if your destination doesn't accept your primary credit card.

 - You can transfer balances to a new credit card, thereby lowering your interest rate or taking advantage of a promotional rate.

-- You have the opportunity to use different cards to take advantage of the different rewards each offer.
-For instance, one card could offer you purchase protection or better product warranties, while another card may earn you points to use for travel purchases or cash back rewards.
+- You have the opportunity to use different cards to take advantage of the various rewards each offer.
+For instance, one card could offer you purchase protection or better product warranties, while another card may earn you points to use for travel purchases or cashback rewards.